Notebook on a desk

 Declaration by the Executive Board and Supervisory Board of adesso SE pursuant to Section 161 AktG on the German Corporate Governance Code

-adesso SE complies with the recommendations of the German Corporate Governance Code in the version of 28 April 2022, as published in the official section of the Federal Gazette on 27 June 2022, with the exception of the following matters, and will continue to comply with the recommendations in the future with the exceptions stated.
+adesso SE complies with the recommendations of the German Corporate Governance Code in the version dated 28 April 2022, as published in the official section of the Federal Gazette on 27 June 2022, with the exception of the matters described below, and will continue to comply with the recommendations in future with the aforementioned deviations.

-Since the last declaration of conformity was issued in December 2023, adesso SE has complied with the recommendations of the German Corporate Governance Code in the version dated 28 April 2022 and published on 27 June 2022 with the exceptions detailed and explained therein.
+Since the last declaration of conformity was issued in March 2025, adesso SE has complied with the recommendations of the German Corporate Governance Code in the version dated 28 April 2022 published on 27 June 2022, with the deviations listed and explained therein.

-The Chairman of the Supervisory Board is not to be regarded as independent of the company and the Management Board within the meaning of the Code's recommendations.
-Nevertheless, the Supervisory Board regards the particular expertise of its Chairman, as a co-founder and indirect principal shareholder of the company, and the resulting interests of the Chairman as an indirect major shareholder of the company, as beneficial and sufficient for the monitoring tasks.
+The Chairman of the Supervisory Board is not to be regarded as independent of the company and the Management Board within the meaning of the recommendations of the Code.
+Nevertheless, the Supervisory Board considers the special expertise of its Chairman as co-founder and indirect majority shareholder of the company, as well as the resulting interests as the indirect largest shareholder of the company, to be advantageous and sufficient for the supervisory tasks.

-The supervisory board is of the opinion that the monitoring and control function is also fulfilled without regular meetings excluding the management board.
-Rather, in the opinion of the supervisory board, the presence of the management board offers an additional opportunity to obtain, review and evaluate current information about the company.
+The Supervisory Board considers its monitoring and control function to be fulfilled even without regular meetings without the Executive Board.
+Rather, in the opinion of the Supervisory Board, the presence of the Executive Board provides an additional opportunity to obtain, review and evaluate current information about the company.

-The variable remuneration resulting from the achievement of long-term targets does not exceed the portion from short-term targets.
-The Supervisory Board views the relation established in the remuneration system for members of the Executive Board as sufficient in the interest of sustainable and long-term corporate development, especially since the granting of a partially share-based long-term remuneration provides sufficient incentives for this.
+The variable remuneration resulting from the achievement of long-term targets does not exceed the proportion resulting from short-term targets.
+The Supervisory Board considers the ratio specified in the remuneration system for members of the Management Board to be sufficient in terms of sustainable and long-term corporate development, especially as the granting of partially share-based long-term remuneration provides sufficient incentives for this.

-Only part of the long-term variable remuneration is paid in shares through the option to acquire stock options, which only become due four years after their option issue date.
-The members of the Board of Executive Directors can also dispose of the remaining long-term variable remuneration at an earlier stage.
-The system does not provide for an investment obligation primarily in shares of the company, especially since part of the variable remuneration is already granted on a share-oriented basis.
-The Supervisory Board considers the share-oriented portion of the long-term variable remuneration and its incentive effect in terms of sustainable and long-term corporate development to be sufficient.
+Only part of the long-term variable remuneration amounts is paid in the form of share options, which are only exercisable after four years from the date on which they are granted.
+The members of the Management Board may also dispose of the remaining long-term variable remuneration amounts at an earlier date.
+The system does not provide for an investment obligation predominantly in shares of the company, especially since part of the variable remuneration amounts is already granted in the form of share-based payments.
+The Supervisory Board considers the share-based portion of the long-term variable remuneration provided for in the remuneration system for members of the Management Board and its incentive effect in terms of sustainable and long-term corporate development to be sufficient.

 For the Supervisory Board: